Health Sport Sciences

 Management, and the Journal of Business Ethics.
 He has also made several presentations at international

 academic conferences, such as the annual meetings of the North American Society for Sport Management (NASSM), the Sport Marketing Association (SMA), and the Strategic Management Society (SMS).
-He further serves as an Editorial Board Member for the Sport Management Review.
 He is the winner of the 2011 NASSM Student Research Competition.